LinuxBeaver/LinuxBeaver/README.md

 GEGL 0.446 can read both **gegl_node_connect_from** and **gegl_node_connect** plugins but earlier versions can only read **gegl_node_connect_from** Every official plugin of mine now uses **gegl_node_connect**

-### Why do I have Gimp Fatal Error after updating your plugins?
+### Why do I have GIMP Fatal Error after updating your plugins?
-This bug may happen on Windows  because you mixed new plugins compiled with GEGL 0.4.46 with old ones compiled with GEGL 0.4.30 - Don't do that.
+This bug may happen on Windows  because you mixed new plugins compiled with GEGL 0.4.46+ with old ones compiled with GEGL 0.4.30-ish - Don't do that.

 ## Technical compile Guide for Linux